-In addition to OCOG, The University of Akron is also grateful for the enhancement in other need-based financial aid programs such as the new Ohio College Access grant for community colleges and university regional campuses.
+In addition to OCOG, The University of Akron is also grateful for the enhancement in other need-based financial aid programs such as the new Ohio Work Ready Grant Program for community colleges and university regional campuses.
 We know both programs will keep Ohio students in Ohio for higher education and career opportunities.

 Another way in which we can achieve student success is by putting the right tools in their hands.
 I mean tools quite literally, thanks to the Regionally Aligned Priorities in Delivering Skills program, known as RAPIDS.
 This is a program in which the Ohio Department of Higher Education (ODHE) makes strategic regional investments in equipment and facilities to develop and support postsecondary institutions' workforce development projects that enhance the economic growth of students and businesses.

 These funds have helped us build relationships with businesses in Northeast Ohio, particularly among the polymer industry.
-I noted earlier our world No. 1 ranking in polymer science and plastics engineering, which makes us a strong partner for the booming industry.
-The University of Akron also applauds the governor's proposal to develop innovation hubs outside the major urban centers of the state with a \$150 million investment.
+I noted earlier our world No. 1 ranking in polymer science and plastics engineering, which makes us a strong partner for this booming industry.
+The University of Akron asks for the program to be funded at the governor's proposed budget level of \$150 million.

-The University of Akron is a member of the Polymer Industry Cluster, an initiative led by the Greater Akron Chamber, which includes more than 50 partners including 33 representing private industry.
-A state-recognized Innovation Hub focused on polymers and advanced materials in Akron would benefit the 500 polymer-related companies in Northeast Ohio.
+The University of Akron is a member of the Polymer Industry Cluster, an initiative led by the Greater Akron Chamber, which includes more than 50 partners, 33 of which represent private industry.
+A state-recognized Innovation Hub focused on polymers and advanced materials in Akron will benefit the 500 polymer-related companies in Northeast Ohio.
 Funding for this proposal would transform the sector, supporting both existing projects and new, shovel-ready initiatives that position Ohio as a global leader in advanced materials.
+I ask that funding be restored to the \$150 million level proposed by the governor.

 Although The University of Akron has received global attention for our engineering and polymer science programs, the University is also a place of opportunity in the arts and sciences.
-We are home to the nationally renowned Ray C. Bliss Institute of Applied Politics, a bipartisan research, teaching and hands-on learning institute dedicated to increasing understanding of the political process.
+We are home to the nationally renowned Ray C. Bliss Institute of Applied Politics, a bipartisan research, teaching and experiential learning institute dedicated to increasing understanding of the political process with special emphasis on political parties, grassroots activity, civility and ethics, and hands-on learning through internships and events.

 The Institute educates and prepares students to engage politically at the local, state and national level.
 Many of these students serve as interns here in Columbus and then remain here after they graduate.